w3c/wpsig/spc-psd2.md

 | Article     | Requirement | How SPC Meets It |
 | ----------- | ----------- | ----------- |
 | Article 27 | Payment service providers shall ensure that they have effective processes in place to apply each of the following security measures: (a) the secure destruction, deactivation or revocation of the personalised security credentials, authentication devices and software; (b) where the payment service provider distributes reusable authentication devices and software, the secure re-use of a device or software is established, documented and implemented before making it available to another payment services user; (c) the deactivation or revocation of information related to personalised security credentials stored in the payment service provider’s systems and databases and, where relevant, in public repositories.  | This is achieved via FIDO; see FIDO-PSD2.
 In addition, for any information stored in the browser related to an SPC implementation, browsers provide tools for lifecycle management (including deletion) of credentials.

+## FAQ

+### Can SPC be used with delegated authentication?

+[As mentioned above](#scale), one design goal of SPC is to scale across merchants.
+The general SPC flow emphasizes this point: the user enrolls for SPC authentication once (e.g., with the issuing bank) and can then authenticate on any merchant site without re-enrolling.

+SPC can also be used in "delegated authentication" use cases, where the merchant (or their payment service provider) is the Relying Party.
+When the merchant or payment service provider, is the Relying
+Party:

+* The "native browser UX" and "cryptographic evidence" benefits of SPC remain relevant, but there is likely to be less "scalability across merchants."

+* Other parties in the payment ecosystem (e.g., the ACS in EMV® 3-D Secure) may not be in a position to directly validate the authentication results, but the authentication may still be useful as part of a risk assessment strategy.
+As an example of such a strategy, see [Technical Note: FIDO Authentication and EMV 3-D Secure – Using FIDO for Payment Authentication](https://fidoalliance.org/technical-note-fido-authentication-and-emv-3-d-secure-using-fido-for-payment-authentication/) by the FIDO Alliance and [Use of FIDO Data in 3-D Secure Messages](https://www.emvco.com/wp-content/uploads/documents/EMVCo_3DS_FIDOData-WPv1.0_20200710.pdf) by EMVCo.